jackblatch/techwithprivacy/content.md

 ---

 ## File Management
-For key aspects of your digital life such as files, contacts and calendar, backing them up to the cloud is generally a idea (in addition to your own on-site backup) to fulfill the 3-2-1 backup rule.
+For key aspects of your digital life such as files, contacts and calendar, backing them up to the cloud is generally a good idea (in addition to your own on-site backup) to fulfill the 3-2-1 backup rule.
 While the cloud is just someone else's computer and therefore hard to fully trust, encrypting your files client side before backing up significantly reduces the trust factor you would have otherwise had to have with the cloud provider.

 There are 2 main options:
 1. Use Cryptomator if you don't want to use Borg and want to do full syncs to the cloud (without an encryption layer in your backup solution).
 You can then backup the files using CyberDuck to your file server (e.g. using SFTP).
-You can use a cloud provider such as rsync.net, Backblaze or even S3.,
+You can use a cloud provider such as rsync.net, Backblaze or even S3.
 2. Otherwise, Borg and backing it up using Borgmatic (script) or Vorta (desktop GUI) is a good option.
 	- You can use a third-party Borg server to backup your encrypted data to, such as:
 		- Rsync.net (their own infra)